SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 ### What can be transferred (reused) to other similar challenges?
 The <b>usage of neural networks (NN)</b> can be transferred to other challenges.
 Neural networks are the current state of the art when the problem involves a large amount of high-frequency non-tabular data, which is obviously the case here.
 Furthermore, NN allow maximum flexibility in defining the solution to very specific problems.

 The <b>usage of inductive biases</b>, which corresponds to the usage of privileged information that eases the heavy lifting required by the model.
-These inductive biases are stressed throughout the blog post, but hereby a little overview:
+These inductive biases are stressed throughout the blog post, and are summarized below:
 *	Visual inspection of the data cleaning is crucial for the success of the approach.
 * The lags are concentrated at a lag of one day
 *	Rescale time series so one shared model can be used